ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ## Basic example

-Type merging allows each subschema to provide portions of a type that it posesses data for.
+Type merging allows each subschema to provide subsets of a type that it has data for.
 For example:

 ```js
 import { makeExecutableSchema } from '@graphql-tools/schema';